 Threatening Shark: Quoth the Dungeonscape book: "When a dungeon builder needs a deterrent, the only thing better than a giant pit of acid is a giant pit of acid with a shark in it."

 Tiered by Name: There's various templates that can be applied to a single creature to modify its stats (size, ancestry, and other traits), which are then reflected in its name.
 Usually a good indicator of a Mary Sue / Min Maxer if applied to a PC.

-The Topic of Cancer: The Book of Vile Darkness - a Plague MasterPrestige Class "cancer mage" gets a sentient tumor as a familiar: the entire idea of the Cancer Mage is that cancer is something disgusting, creepy, and in this case actually, cosmically evil.
+The Topic of Cancer: From The Book of Vile Darkness: a Plague MasterPrestige Class "cancer mage" gets a sentient tumor as a familiar: the entire idea of the Cancer Mage is that cancer is something disgusting, creepy and, in this case, actually, cosmically evil.

 Touch Telepathy: The adventure OA6 Ronin Challenge.
 In "Episode 2: Kera Valley" the PCs discover the Diuku, red baboons with legs like a giant frog.
 A Diuku communicates telepathically by touching its head to the head of another creature and thinking two word sentences like "Friend now" and "Share food".

 Treants: Treants have been present as Good-aligned plant creatures since the early days of the game.
 They were openly named Ents in the first editions of the game, but the name was later changed to treants for copyright reasons.